There is too much. Let me sum up.

 As my agent said, “that’s not weather, that’s a natural disaster.”
 But we love it, because we’re a bit mad.

 We get to partake in this smack-your-face, here’s-a-Christmas-card-photo-op-that’ll-kill-ya-quick style of winter because we moved up to a small town in the Cariboo region of BC.
 This gives us a few things.
 First and foremost, it gave us the ability to buy a house for less than the price of a moon made of platinum.
-House prices in the Lower Mainland would make you think a shack has six Ferraris in it, so that’s not achievable for mere mortals like us.
+House prices in the Lower Mainland would make Midas scream for mercy, so that’s not achievable for mere mortals like us.
 But up here?
 We have a beautiful 5-bedroom home with a big backyard that backs onto a forest for less than a third of the price of a small, run-down condo in Vancouver.
 Where do I sign?!
 Well, actually, I know where I signed.
 Lotsa places.
 Mortgages are lonnnnnnnng… Anyway.
 It also let us move my amazing mom and amazing brother and their also-amazing dog into our basement suite, which is fantastic.
 No more worrying about them and temperamental landlords!

 And it gives us those Canadian winters you’ve heard so much about.
 What do I mean by winter?
 I’ve gone from being a guy who MAYBE wore gloves occasionally to someone who has six different snow-clearing implements, from brooms to shovels to snow blowers.
 Because this: